-For Rocanville, mine life can be estimated by dividing the total Mineral Reserve (Proven + Probable) of 449 million tonnes by the average annual mining rate (million tonnes of ore hoisted per year).
+For Rocanville, mine life can be estimated by dividing the total Mineral Reserve (Proven + Probable) of 343 million tonnes by the average annual mining rate (million tonnes of ore hoisted per year).
 For Rocanville, the mining rate is defined as equal to the actual three-year running average (consecutive, most recent years).
-The average mining rate at Rocanville over the past three years (2021, 2022 and 2023) was 16.476 million tonnes of potash ore mined and hoisted per year.
+The average mining rate at Rocanville over the past three years (2022, 2023 and 2024) was 16.523 million tonnes of potash ore mined and hoisted per year.

-If this mining rate is sustained and if Mineral Reserves remain unchanged, then the Rocanville mine life would be 27 years.
-This estimate of mine life is likely to change as mining advances further into new mining blocks, and / or if mining rates change.
+If this mining rate is sustained and if Mineral Reserves remain unchanged, then the Rocanville mine life would be 21 years.
+This estimate of mine life is likely to change as mining advances further into new mining blocks, and / or if mining rates or mining methodologies change.